Realizability of Rectangular Euler Diagrams: Introduction

 \section{Introduction}

 Set diagrams are commonly used for the visualization of sets in set theory.
 Thereby, two kinds of set diagrams have proven themselves to be useful.
 Venn diagrams, named after John Venn (1834-1923), can be used to visualize elementary set theory by illustrating the sets as geometric objects.
 Hereby, frequently, the shapes of circles or ellipsis are used.
 They show all possible logical relations as intersections of their regions, i.e., in the case of $n$ sets there are $2^n$ different intersecting zones.
 Because of this exponential nature, they reach the limit of what is perceived as readable for values of $n$ as small as 4 or 5.
 Euler diagrams however are not subject to the same restriction.
 Only regions which contain a common object have to intersect.
 This additional degree of freedom makes them much more suitable for the representation of more complex set relations.
 Diagrams of this kind were first introduced by Leonhard Euler (1707-1783).
-They permit a second interpretation, that is the visualization of binary datasets, such as formal context analyzed in the research are of formal concept analysis.
+As a second interpretation, they permit the visualization of binary datasets, such as formal contexts from the research realm of formal concept analysis.
 Each set corresponds to an attribute and each element in the sets to an object.
 The incidence between objects and attributes is depicted by containment.

 \afterpage{ } One especially readable type of Euler diagrams are the ones, where the sets are represented by aligned rectangles.
 Because of their readability, those diagrams are often used to depict set relations without further explanation on how to read them.
 One common example is the membership of countries in supranational bodies, as one can see for example in \cref{fig:europa}.
 Here, European countries are related to their supranational bodies.
 To see that this diagram is in fact an Euler and not a Venn diagram, note that, for example, Eurozone and EFTA do not intersect.